-Bocoup is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, age, physical appearance, body size, race, or religion.
-Sexual language and imagery is not appropriate in a professional environment.
-We do not tolerate harassment in any form and we are committed to partnering with you to foster a healthy work environment.
+Bocoup is dedicated to providing a safe and harassment-free work experience for everyone, regardless of gender identity and expression, sexual orientation, disability status, mental health, neurotype, age, physical appearance, body type, race, ethnicity, nationality, language, religion, or class.
+We do not tolerate harassment or discrimination in any form and we are committed to partnering with you to foster a healthy working environment.

 Consequences of Unacceptable Behavior

-Bocoup in the course of enforcing this document may, at their discretion, ask an individual to stop some behavior, warn the individual of their violation, or further sanction the individual.
-If the offensive behavior is displayed by a customer of Bocoup, consequences may include escalating to customer leadership.
-If the offensive behavior is displayed during participation in an event hosted by Bocoup, consequences may include expulsion from the event with no refund (including no return of sponsorship contributions).
+Bocoup in the course of enforcing this Code of Conduct may, at its own discretion, ask an individual to stop some behavior, warn the individual of their violation, or further sanction the individual.
+If the unacceptable behavior is displayed by a customer of Bocoup, consequences may include escalating to customer leadership.
+If the unacceptable behavior is displayed in a Bocoup facility consequences may include expulsion from the facility.
+If during participation in an event hosted by Bocoup, consequences may include expulsion from the event with no refund (including no return of sponsorship contributions).
+If the unacceptable behavior is online, consequences may include expulsion from the forum.
 Individuals are expected to comply immediately with such requests from Bocoup.

 Reporting Unacceptable Behavior